 LED is Diagnosis

 flashing Normal.

 ~~ Check the indoor unit.

-\(\frac{\dagger}{\pi}\) ON Turn the power OFF and back ON, and check the LED within approximately 3 minutes.
+\(\frac{1}{2}\) ON Turn the power OFF and back ON, and check the LED within approximately 3 minutes.
 If the LED is ON again, the outdoor unit PCB is faulty.

+LED is Diagnosis

-OFF Supply voltage (for power saving).
-Power supply fault.
-Turn the power OFF and back ON, and check the LED within approximately 3 minutes.
+OFF 1 Supply voltage (for power saving).

+2 Power supply fault.

+3 Turn the power OFF and back ON, and check the LED within approximately 3 minutes.
 If the LED is ON again, the outdoor unit PCB is faulty.